marijnh/Eloquent-JavaScript/10_modules.md

 }
 ```

-In the example, `readFile` is a made-up function that reads a file and
+In this code, `readFile` is a made-up function that reads a file and
 returns its contents as a string.
 Standard JavaScript provides no such
 functionality—but different JavaScript environments, such as the
 browser and Node.js, provide their own ways of accessing ((file))s.